sc-ventures/cloudbreak-documentation/docs/external-proxy.md

 Cloudbreak allows you to save your existing proxy configuration information so that you can provide the proxy information to the clusters that you create with Cloudbreak.
 The steps are:

 1. Register your proxy in Cloudbreak web UI or CLI.
-2. Once the poxy has been registered with Cloudbreak, it will show up in the list of available proxies when creating a cluster under advanced **External Sources** > **Configure Proxy**.
+2. Once the proxy has been registered with Cloudbreak, it will show up in the list of available proxies when creating a cluster under advanced **External Sources** > **Configure Proxy**.

 **Steps**